 According to Cox, any woman can be a part of the ministry.
 The female students on campus meet weekly in the Student Activities Office.
 Each week’s meeting alternates between making calls and prayer or educational nights.

-Fallon said, “I think [IJM is] a great way just to bring awareness to campus about human trafficking and we have lots of tangible ways to get involved on campus, which is something that I love.
+Fallon said, “I think a great way just to bring awareness to campus about human trafficking and we have lots of tangible ways to get involved on campus, which is something that I love.
 It’s not just something we’re talking about, it’s something we’re actually doing.”
 The IJM kickoff was the first event this year to show students tangible ways in which they can become involved and join IJM in learning to combat modern-day slavery.